blobaa/bba-did-method-specification/docs/markdown/spec.md

 ### DID Id

 The only data field not embedded in the *value* key/value pair that is used to determine a specific DID is the **DID Id**.
 It represents the value of the *property* key/value pair and is used to provide the ability to control multiple DIDs with one account.
 To indicate that a property is a DID attestation, the property value starts with the prefix *did://*, followed by a unique, case-sensitive, 20-character long  alphanumeric DID Id.
-An example: `did://EZVDomDNygTr79QXKnzE`
+For example: `did://EZVDomDNygTr79QXKnzE`

 ### Data Field Concatenation